 Educational Commission for Foreign Medical Graduates.
 ECFMG assesses the readiness of international medical school students and graduates (IMGs) to enter graduate medical education in the United States.
 To be eligible to train in an ACGME-accredited program, IMGS must obtain ECFMG certification, pass Step 3 of the USMLE, or secure an unrestricted state medical license.

 Electronic Residency Application Service.
 ERAS, administered by the AAMC, is a centralized application service that transmits applications and supporting documentation to ERAS-participating residency and fellowship training programs selected by applicants.
 ERAS and NRMP are separate organizations with separate registration processes.

 International medical graduate.
 An applicant who attends or graduated from a medical school located outside the United States and Canada.

 A feature in the NRMP’s R3 system that allows Match-participating institutions and programs to link an advanced (“A”) PGY-2 program with a preliminary (“P”) PGY-1 program to create a full course of training for applicants interested in specialties that begin in the PGY-2 year.
-“Joining” an advanced program to a preliminary program – Joint A/P – ensures only applicants who match to the advanced program can match to that preliminary program.
+“Joining” an advanced training program to a preliminary training program – Joint A/P – ensures only applicants who match to the advanced program can match to that preliminary program.